QSong-github/HECLIP/README.md

 ## Quick start

 If you want to skip the training, you can download the pre-trained HECLIP model from [here](https://drive.google.com/file/d/1q1MYoICLeY7w30CuT2eBxGw0kiHESMgK/view?usp=drive_link) and quickly try it by the 'infer.py.'

+## Reference

+@article{xie2024spatially,
+  title={Spatially Resolved Gene Expression Prediction from Histology Images via Bi-modal Contrastive Learning}, author={Xie, Ronald and Pang, Kuan and Chung, Sai and Perciani, Catia and MacParland, Sonya and Wang, Bo and Bader, Gary}, journal={Advances in Neural Information Processing Systems}, volume={36}, year={2024}
+}

+@article{li2022benchmarking,
+  title={Benchmarking spatial and single-cell transcriptomics integration methods for transcript distribution prediction and cell type deconvolution}, author={Li, Bin and Zhang, Wen and Guo, Chuang and Xu, Hao and Li, Longfei and Fang, Minghao and Hu, Yinlei and Zhang, Xinye and Yao, Xinfeng and Tang, Meifang and others}, journal={Nature methods}, volume={19}, number={6}, pages={662--670}, year={2022}, publisher={Nature Publishing Group US New York}
+}

+@article{andrews2024single,
+  title={Single-cell, single-nucleus, and spatial transcriptomics characterization of the immunological landscape in the healthy and PSC human liver}, author={Andrews, Tallulah S and Nakib, Diana and Perciani, Catia T and Ma, Xue Zhong and Liu, Lewis and Winter, Erin and Camat, Damra and Chung, Sai W and Lumanto, Patricia and Manuel, Justin and others}, journal={Journal of Hepatology}, volume={80}, number={5}, pages={730--743}, year={2024}, publisher={Elsevier}
+}

+@article{maynard2021transcriptome,
+  title={Transcriptome-scale spatial gene expression in the human dorsolateral prefrontal cortex}, author={Maynard, Kristen R and Collado-Torres, Leonardo and Weber, Lukas M and Uytingco, Cedric and Barry, Brianna K and Williams, Stephen R and Catallini, Joseph L and Tran, Matthew N and Besich, Zachary and Tippani, Madhavi and others}, journal={Nature neuroscience}, volume={24}, number={3}, pages={425--436}, year={2021}, publisher={Nature Publishing Group US New York}
+}